Libensemble/libensemble/docs/advanced_installation.rst

 =====================

 .. note::
-    At the current time we recommend new users start with the develop branch as this has many additions, including API breaking changes since v0.6.0.
+    At this time we recommend new users start with the develop branch as this has many additions, including API breaking changes since v0.6.0.
     This applies until the release of v0.7.0